-We also refer children to a range of other support services, including Young Carers.
+We also refer children to a range of other support services, including Young Carers and the Pupil Referral Unit.

 How do you compliment us or complain about SEN provision at our school?

 In the first instance, please contact the class teacher or the SENCo.
 If you wish to take it further, contact the Headteacher.